isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 3. Is my employee required to take a Serology test in Singapore?
 How do I arrange for the test and am I also required to pay for this?

-All pass holders who were vaccinated overseas must take a serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within:
+All pass holders who were vaccinated overseas must get their vaccination records verified by taking a serology test or visiting a General Practitioner (GP) clinic to get their vaccination records accepted in the National Immunisation Registry (NIR).
+Please refer to <a href="" target="_blank">MOM's website</a> for more information.
-- 14 days of arrival; or
-- 14 days of completing self-isolation  or Stay-Home Notice (SHN)

-Please call the clinic to check if they offer serology tests.

-If their serology test results are positive, their vaccination records will be updated in the National Immunisation Registry.
-Otherwise, they will have to take 2 doses of a <a href="https://www.hsa.gov.sg/hsa-psar">PSAR-approved vaccine</a> in Singapore within 2 months of the negative serology test result.

 #### 4. My employee claims to be unwell while serving their Stay-Home Notice (SHN).
 What should I do?